 We will do some immune system tests to make sure that it is safe to give the vaccine.
-These are blood tests which can be collected at the same time as your child's regular blood tests.
+These are blood tests which can be collected at the same time as your regular blood tests.
 Your transplant doctor will review the results of those tests with you before you make a decision on the varicella vaccine.

-How many doses of the vaccine does my child need?
+How many doses of the vaccine do I need?

-If your child has never received the vaccine before, they will receive two doses of the vaccine.
+If you have never received the vaccine before, you will receive two doses of the vaccine.
 The second dose is given three months after the first dose.

-If your child has had a varicella vaccine before but no longer has antibodies, they will get one dose of vaccine first.
-Then we will test to see if your child has developed antibodies.
-Your child might need a second vaccine dose if they don't have antibodies after the first dose.
+If you have had a varicella vaccine before but no longer have antibodies, you will get one dose of vaccine first.
+Then we will test to see if you have developed antibodies.
+You might need a second vaccine dose if you don't have antibodies after the first dose.